dwfault/AirTokens/Link_Platform__LNK_/mint integer overflow.md

-The LNK token could be arbitary minted by its creator in function mint.
-The balances[_spender] and ) _value are a defined as uint, so oprator '+' would definitely result in an interger overflow.
+The LNK token could be arbitrary minted by its creator in function mint().
+The balances[_spender] and ) _value are a defined as uint, so oprator '+' would definitely result in an integer overflow.